 Rumors of the demise of Star Fox 2 have been greatly exaggerated.
 Development of Nintendo's sequel to the hit 3-D space action game is finishing as we go to press.
 The big question mark is the release date, most likely in the first half of '96.
 The most recent versions of Star Fox 2 look very sharp and include a much more strategic feel, with radar windows and mother ships where you dock after battle.

 That was the last official word we heard about Star Fox 2 for the SNES.
 In early 1996, Nintendo showed off what would become Star Fox 64 on the Nintendo 64, putting the final nail in Star Fox 2's coffin.
-Though there are claims that the high cost of producing Super FX games may have led to the delay and cancellation of the game, it seems that the main reason was that Nintendo felt it was going to be released too close to the release of the Nintendo 64.
+Though there are claims that the high cost of producing Super FX games may have led to the delay and cancellation of the game (something mentioned by Miyamoto-san in a 2017 interview), it seems that the main reason was that Nintendo felt it was going to be released too close to the release of the Nintendo 64 (also mentioned in the same interview).
 This is a quote from programmer Dylan Cuthbert from the defunct website emulatorium.com:

 What happened to Star Fox 2?
 Why was it cancelled and how far into development was it?
 How is it, if at all, related to Star Fox 64?